Have you checked out Taken yet? No? Then, check out Chapter One:

 The gwyllgi turned towards him as he slammed the gate shut.
 With a new potential target to attack, he ground to a halt.
-The creature’s red eyes flashed from me to Thomas, and despite the fence between the two of them, the gwyllgi must have considered Thomas an easier target than me.
-He leapt forwards, snarling, but instead of passing through the chain link fence, as he’d expected to, he was hit by a pulse of energy and flung to the centre of the courts.
+The creature’s eyes flashed from me to Thomas, and despite the fence between the two of them, the gwyllgi must have considered Thomas an easier target than me.
+He leapt towards him, but instead of passing through the chain link fence, as he’d no doubt expected, he was hit by a pulse of energy and flung to the centre of the courts.

-“Warded,” I said, although the creature may not have understood the words.
+“Warded,” I said, although I couldn’t be certain the creature understood my words.
 “There’s no point making a trap that you can escape.”

-The gwyllgi circled the court, before turning his attention back to me.
+The gwyllgi circled the court before turning his attention back to me.
 A wolfish smile split his face and exposed his teeth.
-Then, a gurgling growl built in its chest, and I became sure he was laughing.
+A gurgling growl built in his chest, and I felt for all the world as though he was laughing.

 “You got this?”
 Thomas asked, a note of concern in his voice.

 I pulled a vial of oil from my pocket, lifted my hands, and created a massive ball of energy between them.
 I added the power of the birch, rowan, ash, and blackthorn to their essence in the vial.
 The Ogham symbols of Beithe, Luis, Nion, and Straif blazed on my arms as I focused the spell in my mind.
 When my magic was complete and the ball was as big as the beast, I released its power.
 An indigo brilliance illuminated the court and encompassed the gwyllgi.
 The hound growled and strained against the spell, but he was trapped and powerless.

 “You don’t belong in this world,” I said.
 “Not any more.
 It’s time to go home.”